Avoid raw meat and fish

 - Tuna steaks and shark

-- Pike, perch and zander (especially from freshwater)
+- Pike, perch and zander (especially from fresh water)

 - Large predatory fish in general

-Alcohol should be avoided altogether
+Alcohol should be completely avoided

 There is no safe amount of alcohol during pregnancy.
 Even small amounts can increase the risk of birth defects.